alhopasi/TreasureDiggers/README.md

 # TreasureDiggers
 A summer project I was working on before starting my CS studies.
 To learn more about Java.
-<br>Still unfinished as my studies began I had no more time to work on it.

 KEYS - Player 1:
 <br>Up: W